Commander242/OhmsLawPrivacyPolicy/index.md

 ## Contacting Us

-If you have questions regarding this privacy policy, you may email @gmail.com.
+If you have questions regarding this privacy policy, you may email **EENumberCruncher@gmail.com**.

 ## Changes To This Policy

 If we decide to change our privacy policy, we will post those changes on this page.
 Summary of changes so far:

-- October XX, 2018: First Published
+- October 14, 2018: First Published